sabrinakim/capstone/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Social
 - **Mobile:** Easy access
-- **Story:** Allows users to easily find a "buddy" to go somewhere/do something with so they don't have to go alone.
+- **Story:** Allows users to easily find buddies to go somewhere/do something with so they don't have to go alone.
 - **Market:** Everyone!
 - **Habit:** Users can use app anytime they're bored or want to find another person to do something with.
 - **Scope:** All places